robinjfisher/Touchstone/README.markdown

 ## Todo

-* Don't constrain Touchstone to an application that only has a Users table.
-Allow this as a configuration option
-* Automatically load routes and application controller content
-* Improve design
 * Add some tests
 * Allow customisation of currency (only displays dollars at moment although amounts are not stored in a particular currency)